 The importance of over-recruiting your focus group respondents

 Why do I need an over-recruit?

-After all, your participants are only human, and there are a number of reasons why they could drop out at the last minute with no notice or simply not attend at all.
+After all, your participants are only human, and there are many reasons why they could drop out at the last minute with no notice, or simply not attend at all.

 This can sometimes leave a researcher in a sticky situation.
 Often the chances of re-recruiting on the night or during the few hours before are limited.
-This is not helped by the fact that the harder your target group is to find in the first place, the bigger an issue this could become.
+Not helped by the fact that the more niche your target group is to find in the first place, the bigger the issue.

 What amounts are recommended?

-- For Duos recruit three people for two to attend
+- For duos, recruit three people for two to attend

-- For Trios recruit four people for three to attend
+- For trios, recruit four people for three to attend

 - For a mini group, recruit six people for four to attend